CallanVass/API_webserver_project/README.md

 - DELETE /users/user_id
 Delete One User

 *Simply, this route deletes a user from the database, and therefore all listings.
-The user must have admin permissions.
-Companies cannot delete users.*
+The user must have admin permissions.*

 FIELDS: NONE